joe-lin-tech/playground/emotion/README.md

 <a id="3">[3]</a>
 F. Iandola and A. Shaw and R. Krishna and K. Keutzer.
 SqueezeBERT: What can computer vision teach NLP about efficient neural networks?
 2020.

+<a id="4">[4]</a>
+J. Devlin and M. Chang and K. Lee and K. Toutanova.
+BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding.
+2019.